ericoporto/ags-manual-wiki/Set.md

     SortStyle Set.SortStyle

-Gets the method items are arranged in this set.
+Returns the sorting method for this Set.

 *See Also:* [CompareStyle](Set#setcomparestyle)